TomBerri/Project-DIVA-Corruption/README.md

 Finally, a module may infinitly be stuck loading and cause the game to crash (both on the module selection screen and when loading up a song with said broken module).
 I know why this bug is caused and am trying to find a work around for it.

+After running the exe using dsc, a file called temp_hold.bin will be present.
+For whatever reason, it won't remove the file even though I tell it to!
+You can either just leave it or delete it.

 Any other bugs, feel free to contact me!